 Halloween activities for kids don't have to include squishy eyeballs and lurking monsters.
 Have a howling good time without the spine-tingling chills that give children nightmares.
 Try some of these fun Halloween activities that your kids are going to love.

 01 of 06

 Throw a kid-friendly Halloween party that screams fun not fright.
-An inexpensive party is one of those Halloween activities for kids that doesn't have to be scary.
+An inexpensive party is one of those Halloween activities for kids that don't have to be scary.
 A party can be a hit without scaring your wallet too.
 Themed games, music and crafts are just some of the Halloween activities for kids to use at your party.

 02 of 06